validatedpatterns/gitea-chart/README.md

 ### MariaDB BuiltIn

 MariaDB is loaded as a dependency from bitnami.
-Configuration can be found from this [Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/mariadb)
+Configuration can be found in this [Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) repository.

 The following parameters are the defaults set by this chart